Malaysia's Premier hotel management Portal

 This is because depending on where you are coming from, there are certain restrictions for countries with high cases of diseases like malaria and Hepatitis A that would need you to be vaccinated before arriving.

 However, if you haven’t taken that, you will have to take it before arriving in Malaysia.
-Take note that you are allowed most pharmacy shelf medication like paracetamol and aspirins although most of these drugs are easily available in most public clinics, pharmacies and convenient stores.
+Take note that you are allowed most pharmacy shelf medication like paracetamol and aspirins although most of these drugs are easily available in most public clinics, pharmacies and convenience stores.

 If you experience diarrhoea after drinking the water here, then you must consult a doctor.